 BWP avoided rolling blackouts and raised its rates modestly.
-It continues to be one of the most reliable utilities in the nation, while remaining cost competitive.
-It's winning strategy:
+It continues to be one of the most reliable utilities in the nation while remaining cost-competitive.
+BWP's winning strategy is based on three main tenets:

-- Building and maintaining its own power plants like the Magnolia Power Project, which won the 2005 Power Plant of the Year Award from Platt Magazine; - Using long-term hedging strategies in the wholesale power market; and, - Building in redundancy in its electric system and pursuing an aggressive program of preventive maintenance.
+- Building and maintaining its own power plants like the Magnolia Power Project, which won the 2005 Power Plant of the Year Award from Platt Magazine; - Using long-term hedging strategies in the wholesale power market; and. - Building redundancy into its electric system and pursuing an aggressive program of preventive maintenance.

 In addition, BWP recognizes the importance of ensuring local decisions and actions are environmentally responsible.
-To help our customers do their part as well as save money, a wide array of energy conservation information, incentives and programs are available.
-Program offerings include educational workshops, facility audits and rebates for energy efficient appliances.
-Details of the programs and how to take advantage of them are available at www.burbankwaterandpower.com.
+To help our customers do their part, as well as save money, a wide array of energy conservation information, incentives, and programs are available.
+Program offerings include educational workshops, facility audits, and rebates for energy efficient appliances.
+Details of the programs and how to take advantage of them are available at www.burbankwaterandpower.com